PowerAruba/PowerArubaCX/README.md

 You can use the following cmdlet (on this order)

 - `Deploy-ArubaCXVm` Deploy CPPM OVA with add hard disk
-- `Set-ArubaCXVMFirtBootPassword` Configure first boot (Password...)
+- `Set-ArubaCXVMFirstBootPassword` Configure first boot (Password...)
 - `Set-ArubaCXVMMgmtOobm` Configure OOBM Interface (ip, default-gateway)

 ### MultiConnection